When Samantha* first came to WIT, she was homeless.

 She began crying before she had even taken a seat

-A friend referred her to WIT to receive counseling services.
-She attended Sister Circle, despite worrying about the biases she would meet from other group members.
+A friend referred her to Women In Transition (WIT) to receive counseling services.
+She attended a Peer Support Group, despite worrying about the biases she would meet from other group members.
 She needed the support.

-At the end of her first group, she was surprised by the acceptance she had received.
-Although some group members were noticeably uncomfortable with her presence, the WIT counselor had made her feel welcome.
+At the end of her first group, she was surprised by the acceptance she had received The WIT counselor had made her feel welcome and supported.

 She pulled the counselor aside to thank her.
 The thank you turned into a conversation.
-By the end of the conversation, Samantha had requested an appointment for intake.
+By the end of the conversation, Samantha had requested an appointment for an individual counseling intake.

 Samantha attended counseling for six months.
 She is currently living in transitional housing, working part time, and rebuilding her life.
-Samantha relapsed 2 months ago, but immediately went in an Intensive Outpatient recovery program.
-She still attends Sister Circle, and is grateful to WIT for providing her a safe space to be herself and to feel accepted.
+Samantha relapsed 2 months ago, but immediately went into an Intensive Outpatient recovery program: she is stronger now than she was before.
+She still attends Peer Support Group, and is grateful to WIT for providing her a safe space to be herself and to feel accepted.